The Christmas Ball - Emily Owen

 ‘He’ll most likely stay holed up in his room all night.
 More importantly, will George be attending?’

 ‘If I can coax him downstairs.
 I’ve made it clear to him that he’s expected to put in an appearance.
 Will you still have the first dance with me?
-I think I remember all of the steps, although I’d rather dance first of all with someone who won’t laugh or raise their eyebrows at me if I put a foot wrong.’
+I think I remember all of the steps, although I’d prefer to dance with someone who won’t laugh or raise their eyebrows at me if I put a foot wrong to begin with.’

 ‘Of course, why would I break my promise?’